-The crimes reported in 2019 were investigated by UTCPD and found to be false or baseless: (1) Motor Vehicle Theft-Investigation determined the vehicle was misplaced by owner (parked in another lot); (2) Motor Vehicle Theft-Investigation determined the vehicle was misplaced by owner (left at an off campus location); (3) Motor Vehicle Theft-Investigation determined the vehicle was misplaced by owner (vehicle left at friend's home).
-(1) Burglary-On Campus-Investigation determined that no theft was attempted or occurred; (1) Burglary-On Campus-Residential FacilityInvestigation determined that the items were misplaced by owner; burglary did not occur and was not attempted; (1) Rape-Public Property-Victim stated that she did not say she was raped, told hospital staff that she felt pain in her anal area and did not know how it happened; (1) Domestic Violence-Public Property-Involved parties stated that they had a verbal argument and no physical altercation occurred as reported; (1) Domestic Violence-On Campus-Residential Facility-Victim, suspect and witness denied reported allegations (no assault attempted or occurred); (1) Domestic Violence-On Campus-Residential Facility-Victim and suspect denied reported allegations (no assault attempted or occurred).
+The crimes reported in 2019 were investigated by UTCPD and found to be false or baseless: (1) Motor Vehicle Theft-Investigation determined the vehicle was misplaced by owner (parked in another lot); (2) Motor Vehicle Theft-Investigation determined the vehicle was misplaced by owner (vehicle left at friend's home).
+(1) Burglary-On Campus-Investigation determined that no theft was attempted or occurred; (1) Burglary-On Campus-Residential Facility-Investigation determined that the items were misplaced by owner; burglary did not occur and was not attempted; (1) Rape-Public Property-Victim stated that she did not say she was raped, told hospital staff that she felt pain in her anal area and did not know how it happened; (1) Domestic Violence-Public Property-Involved parties stated that they had a verbal argument and no physical altercation occurred as reported; (1) Domestic Violence-On Campus-Residential Facility-Victim and suspect denied reported allegations (no assault attempted or occurred).